 - Respectful and courteous interaction with each other, even if your ideas differ dramatically from another’s.
 That is: You can talk about your disagreements together if you’re respectful about it.
 Abuse, rudeness, angry debate, etc, are monitored.

 - Awareness of and respect for (not necessarily agreement with) the underlying Trinitarian, orthodox, Christian perspective of the Pilgrimage ministry and its facilitator.
 That is: you don’t have to believe in the Trinity (Father, Son, Holy Spirit) or other traditional teachings of the Bible and the Christian church, but don’t be surprised if they are expressed and affirmed in this group, by the ministry/facilitator.

-- A commitment to engage regularly in the two-month OSFGroup experience, both reading the readings, posting thoughts, responses, comments, questions about the readings at least once a week, and an effort to really interact directly with the members of your small online community.
+- A commitment to engage at least weekly in the two-month OSFGroup experience–reading the readings and posting thoughts, responses, comments, questions about the readings at least once a week–and an effort to interact directly with the members of your small online community.
 That is: You yourself have something specific and unique to offer to the members of the group and to our experience of God within it.
 Seriously.
 If you think you know nothing about what we’re discussing but you find yourself thinking of questions ask them.
 Those are the questions more than any others that usually trigger the greatest learning and growth for everyone.